jayxdcode/article-scraper-repo/README.md

 ## 📄 License

-Licensed under the MIT License.
+Licensed under the BSD 3-Clause License.
 See the full details in the LICENSE file.